EthereumAIFoundation/explorer/web3j-app/docs/source/transactions.rst

 Creating and working with wallet files
 --------------------------------------

-In order to sign transactions offline, you need to have either your Ethereum wallet file or the public and private keys associated with an Ethereum wallet/account.
+In order to sign transactions offline, you need to have either your EthereumAI wallet file or the public and private keys associated with an EthereumAI wallet/account.

-web3j is able to both generate a new secure Ethereum wallet file for you, or work with an existing wallet file.
+web3j is able to both generate a new secure EthereumAI wallet file for you, or work with an existing wallet file.

 To create a new wallet file::